Contact

 Performance

-The following information was extracted from Tower Limited's half year results , released 28 May 2024:
+The following information was extracted from Tower Limited's full year results, released on 28 November 2024:

-Kiwi insurer, Tower Limited (NZX/ASX: TWR) today reported its results for the half year to 31 March 2024, recording an underlying net profit after tax (underlying NPAT) of $36.6m and a reported profit of $36m.
+Kiwi insurer, Tower Limited (NZX/ASX: TWR) today reported its result for the year to 30 September 2024, recording an underlying net profit after tax (underlying NPAT) of $83.5m and a reported profit of $74.3m.

-The strong results were attributed to improvements in business-as-usual (BAU) claims performance, premium growth and operational and digital efficiencies, and compared favourably with the $5.1m reported loss in the HY23 result which was impacted by catastrophe events.
+The strong results were due to Tower experiencing no large events in the financial year, year-on-year improvements in business-as-usual (BAU) claims performance, premium growth, and operational and digital efficiencies.
+This was a significant improvement compared to the $1m reported loss in FY23, which was primarily due to catastrophe events.

-• Customer numbers declined 1% to 309,000 vs 312,000 in HY23 partly due to tightened risk appetite for high-theft motor vehicle models
+• Customer numbers were down 2% to 305,000 vs 311,000 in FY23 partly due to tightened risk appetite for high-theft motor vehicle models

-The BAU claims ratio has reduced to 49.7% compared to 51.1% in HY23 and 55.1% at FY23.
-This was due to enhanced processes, a reduction in motor theft claims following targeted underwriting actions and calmer weather which reduced the frequency of house claims in the half.
+The BAU claims ratio has reduced to 48.1% compared to 55.1% in FY23.
+This improvement was driven by a combination of rating increases, enhanced processes, a reduction in motor theft claims due to targeted underwriting actions and lower crime, and calmer weather, which flattened the frequency of house claims in the year.

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.